syseleven/grav-docs-metakube/pages/03.Tutorials/05.update-the-syseleven-stack-password/default.en.md

 ![Edit Settings dialog opened](image_edit-settings_01.png)

 !!
-The cloud-config on the nodes will not be udated.
-You have to recreate your nodes or update the cloud-config manually (edit the file `/etc/kubernetes/cloud-config`).
+The cloud-config on the nodes will not be updated.
+You have to recreate your worker nodes or update the cloud-config manually on every worker node.
+For this ssh into to external IP of every worker node (on Ubuntu with the username `ubuntu`) and edit the file `/etc/kubernetes/cloud-config`.